Getting to know your vehicle

 - electronic or foot-operated parking brakes

-- vehicles with automatic engine idle stop
+- automatic engine idle stop

 - indicator controls or headlight controls on either side of the steering column